-When someone has an entrenched benzo dependency or addiction it is recommended that they obtain detoxification with the support of a medical detox program.
+When someone has developed a significant benzodiazepine use disorder it is recommended that they obtain detoxification with the support of Doctors who Specialize in Benzo Withdrawal and support of a medical detox program.
 To abruptly stop taking the drug after a lengthy history of use can cause serious, even fatal, health events such as seizures or psychosis.
-A medical detox program will have a tapering schedule to safely wean the individual off the drug over a two week period.
+A medical detox program will have a tapering schedule to safely wean the individual off the drug over a two-week period.

 Withdrawal symptoms when detoxing from benzodiazepines include:

 Early withdrawal stage: